FLIR/conservator-cli/docs/usage/upload_script.rst

 - `upload.csv`  - list of videos to upload
 - `upload.json` - metadata to associate with uploads (tags, description, intrinsics, extrinsics)

+By default, the ``conservator_upload`` script will look for a directory named ``config`` in the same directory as it; i.e.:

 ::

+  ├── conservator_upload.py
+  │
-  config/upload
+  └── config/upload
+      │
       ├── generic-video-example
       │   ├── upload.csv
       │   └── upload.json
       │
       ├── prism-example
       │   ├── upload.csv
       │   └── upload.json
       │
-  ├── {upload batch name}
+      └── {upload batch name}
           ├── upload.csv
           └── upload.json

-If you want to skip uploading a row, simply comment it out by adding a ``#`` at the start of the line.
+If you want to skip uploading a video listed in an ``upload.csv`` file, simply comment it out by adding a ``#`` at the start of the line.
 The following table describes the fields used in the ``upload.csv`` file:

  +----------------------+----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
  | Column Name          | Description                                                                                                                                                                            |